ProactiveProgrammers/www.proactiveprogrammers.com/docs/data-abstraction/engineering-efforts/sorting-algorithms.md

 algorithms, like bubble sort and quick sort, to your project.
 After you have implemented all of the required sorting algorithms, you will use the provided benchmarking framework to conduct a doubling experiment.
-This doubling experiment will invoke a specific sorting algorithm while repeatedly double the size of the input to the sorting algorithm for a specific number of doubling rounds.
+This doubling experiment will invoke a specific sorting algorithm while repeatedly doubling the size of the input to the sorting algorithm for a specific number of doubling rounds.
 Since the doubling experiment enables you to calculate a doubling ratio, it enables you to experimentally predict the likely worst-case time complexity of each sorting algorithms.
 In addition to implementing the sorting algorithms